 The valley between these two beautiful hills is known as the Baixa or lower town, which is a home to many eighteenth-century buildings and historical places.
 From here starts the main artery inland that is named Avenida da Liberdade that is rising to the main public park of Lisbon.
 The key attractions in this historic centre that are definitely worth visiting include the Museu Gulbenkian, the Museu de Arte Antiga, the modern art of the Berardo Collection, the sublime Mosteiro dos Jeronimos, the Parque des Nacoes with one of the Europe’s largest oceanariums.

-A short distance from the capital Lisbon, you can visit the UNESCO heritage site of Sintra, a beautiful mountainside location with a amazingly ornamented palaces of the Portuguese royals.
-Near this region, in a short distance you can reach to some of the most beautiful Atlantic beaches, there the south coats is covered in golden sand and stretching its amazing beaches between Costa da Caparica to other vibrant coastal cities and towns.
-You will also find the charming small cove beaches between the historic port of Setubal and the resort of Sesimba.
+A short distance from the capital Lisbon, you can visit the UNESCO heritage site of Sintra, a beautiful mountainside location with amazingly ornamented palaces of the Portuguese royals.
+Near this region, in a short distance you can reach to some of the most beautiful Atlantic beaches, there the south coast is covered in golden sand and stretching its amazing beaches between Costa da Caparica to other vibrant coastal cities and towns.
+You will also find the charming small cove beaches between the historic port of Setubal and the resort of Sesimbra.

 Estremadura and Ribatejo

 If you are up to some serious getting to know Portugal, then the regions of Estremadura and Ribatejo are both a must-visit, because here you can find and enjoy some of the most popular buildings and places that are symbols of the country and its culture and history.
-Both easy to access and extremely beautiful and impressive are the monastery at Alcobaça, the abbey at Batalha and the headquarters of the Knights Templar in Tomar.
-Make sure you don’t miss them, since you can easily access them even by public transport and these places allow a glimpse at Portuguese culture and history at its best.
+Both easy to access and extremely beautiful and impressive is the monastery at Alcobaça, the abbey at Batalha and the headquarters of the Knights Templar in Tomar.
+Make sure you don’t miss them since you can easily access them even by public transport and these places allow a glimpse at Portuguese culture and history at its best.

-But the two central Portuguese regions are offering even more attractions that are equally high profile and worth visiting – the medieval town of Obidos, the mesmerizing castle at Leiria, the ornamented palace-monastery of Mafra, shrine at Fatima (the country’s most important pilgrimage sites) and a lot more local charms and attractions.
+But the two central Portuguese regions are offering, even more, attractions that are equally high profile and worth visiting – the medieval town of Obidos, the mesmerizing castle at Leiria, the ornamented palace-monastery of Mafra, shrine at Fatima (the country’s most important pilgrimage sites) and a lot more local charms and attractions.